Wildfire Risk Assessments & Solutions

 Our Comprehensive Homeowners/Homebuyers Wildfire Risk Assessment Will Tell You:

--How do we know what insurance underwriters look for when inspecting a home & property for wildfire risk?
-Because, we have a 100% success rate at saving homeowners from losing their insurance once under an insurance demand to mitigate their home & property or lose their insurance.
+-How do we know what Insurance Underwriters look for when inspecting a home & property for wildfire risk?
+Because, we have a 100% success rate at saving homeowners from losing their insurance once under an insurance demand to mitigate their home & property.

 -Your inspection is performed by or under the supervision of an NFPA Certified Wildfire Mitigation Specialist.
 The NFPA Specialist will also sign the final report.

 -What’s in the report?
 We use our proprietary 59 point checklist covering 5 sections: Location = 9 Points; Access = 8 Points; Home/Structure = 17 Points; Defensible Space = 23 Points; If you have a Propane Tank = 2 Points.
-Since we’re the only wildfire mitigation contractor that does both Home Wildfire Hardening Retrofits and Defensible Space Mitigation, You’ll also receive a scope of work, if any work is required, and an estimate on the cost to perform the work.
+You’ll also receive a scope of work, if any work is required, on both the home & defensible space and an estimate on the cost to perform the work.